SebastianLeclerc/quic_experimental/README.md

 }
 EOF

-#Change the encryption by generating key, and self-signed cert for testing
+#Change the encryption by generating a key and a self-signed cert for testing
 sudo docker exec -it CONTAINERNAME sh cd etc/certs/